Code-Institute-Submissions/laurakond-quiz-my-art/README.md

 - All images were sourced from [wikipedia.org](https://www.wikipedia.org/) website.
 - A few images, i.e. Frida Kahlo, Mark Rothlo, and Roy Lichtenstein, are of lower quality.
 In order to obtain higher resolution images, I would have needed to get in touch with the respective museums and art galleries for copyright reasons.
 Due to the time constraint of this project, I have decided to use the images I was able to source.

+- Favicon and 404-page images were sourced from [Pexels.com](https://www.pexels.com/).

 ### General resources